Michael Bradley (basketball): Coaching career

 In 2010 Bradley was hired by the Summit Country Day School in Cincinnati, Ohio to be the coach of the Silver Knights boys varsity basketball team.

 In March 2012, Bradley coached the Silver Knights to the D3 OHSAA State Championship, defeating Portsmouth High School 53–37.
+He finished with a 93-13 score at Summit, and never lost a home game.